 - The consultant, usually a trained salesperson with a well-founded, professional background, sells a consulting project to the customer.
 However, instead of delivering it himself, he sends a bunch of young “high potentials” into the project.
-Of course, he assures the customer that he will be closely monitoring his inexperienced young team, so everything would work “as well as if he had done it himself.”
+Of course, he assures the customer that he will closely monitor his inexperienced young team so everything would work “as well as if he had done it himself.”

 - The young team assigned to the project has memorized the standard in question.
 They implement it literally, detail by detail.

 - Other stakeholders, such as QA staff and the customer’s employees, also memorize the standard and implement it literally.

 - As standards are mainly constructed analytically (and not systemically), the so-called process improvement project leads to an exponential cost increase, while the team, instead of taking care of the customer’s needs, fights over the fundamental meaning of a “Practice XY.47.11” from the standard.

 - The project sponsor finally gets fed up with the project getting out of hand.
 The junior consultancy team gets fired.

 - Now, either a) most changes in the development process are rolled back, and the organization goes “hyper-agile,” or b) internal wannabe- experts take over the newly developed process and paralyze the entire organization by misusing the standard as a killer argument in the battle of egos.

 How could this happen?It happened for a number of reasons.
 For example: